nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Support for different permission policies usually require to customize existing contract code.
-This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and plugable permission hook implemented as a separate contract and registered with the core FA2.
+This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and pluggable permission hook implemented as a separate contract and registered with the core FA2.
-Every time FA2 performs a transfer it invokes hook contract which may validate a transaction and approve it by finishing execution successfully  or reject it by failing.
-Using transfer hook, it is possible to model different transfer permission policies like white lists, operator lists etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it has some other advantages:
+Every time FA2 performs a transfer it invokes a hook contract which may validate a transaction and approve it by finishing execution successfully or reject it by failing.

+Using transfer hook, it is possible to model different transfer permission policies like whitelists, operator lists, etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it offers some other advantages:

 - FA2 core implementation can be verified once and certain properties (not related to permission policy) remain unchanged.